The period from 2 April to 2 June 2022 saw the implementation in Yemen of a two-month UN-mediated truce across…

 Yemen Truce Monitor

-At the start of April 2022, UN Special Envoy for Yemen Hans Grundberg announced that the parties to the conflict — referring to the Houthis and the internationally recognized government — had agreed to a renewable two-month truce.
-To help assess the impact of the agreement, ACLED has created the Yemen Truce Monitor, an interactive tool to support analysis of conflict trends during the truce and allow users to track violations as they are reported.
+From April to October 2022, a truce mediated by the United Nations between the Houthis and the internationally recognized government was in place in Yemen.
+To help assess the impact of the agreement, ACLED created the Yemen Truce Monitor, an interactive tool to support analysis of conflict trends and reported violations during the truce period.

 Mapping Territorial Control in Yemen